MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/set-up-file-storage-and-sharing.md

 Here's how you get to your team site:

-1. Go to [office.com](https://admin.microsoft.com) to sign in, and sign in with your user name and password.
+1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">admin center</a>, and sign in with your user name and password.

-2. On the Office 365 home screen, choose SharePoint and then choose your team site link on the left-hand navigation menu.
+2. From the App launcher, select **SharePoint**, then choose your team site link on the left-hand navigation menu.

 3. You'll see your team's home page.
 This page includes: